kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/v2alpha1/01-55-ip-based-access-with-xff.md

 # Use the XFF Header to Configure IP-Based Access to a Workload

-Expose your workload and configure IP-based access to it using the X-Forwarded-For (XFF) header.
+Expose your workload and configure IP-based access using the X-Forwarded-For (XFF) header.
 This helps to enhance security by ensuring that only trusted IPs can interact with your application.

 ## Prerequisites